WHAT: 87th Annual National Football League Player Selection Meeting

-Nine different organizations have selected at least one Clemson player in the 2019 and/or 2020 NFL Drafts.
-While eight organizations (Bengals, Cardinals, Dolphins, Eagles, Falcons, Giants, Lions and Rams) have each selected one Clemson player in that span, the Raiders far and away lead the pack with five Clemson selections in that time frame.
+Nine different organizations selected at least one Clemson player in the 2019 and/or 2020 NFL Drafts.
+While eight organizations (Bengals, Cardinals, Dolphins, Eagles, Falcons, Giants, Lions and Rams) each selected one Clemson player in that span, the Raiders led the pack with five Clemson selections in that time frame.

 In 2019, the then-Oakland Raiders selected defensive end Clelin Ferrell, cornerback Trayvon Mullen and wide receiver Hunter Renfrow, marking the Raiders’ first time selecting three players from the same school in a single draft in franchise history.
 It marked only the second time in history that a team had selected three Clemson players in a single draft (1983).
 Safety Tanner Muse and guard John Simpson joined the organization a year later, getting selected by the Raiders nine picks apart in the 2020 NFL Draft.

-“They’ve all played in a bunch of big football games in their collegiate careers,” Mayock said.
+“They’ve all played in a bunch of big football games in their collegiate careers,” said Mike Mayock, then-General Manager of the Raiders.
 “They’ve all competed at the highest level, including against Alabama for National Championships.
 They’ve graduated, their character is phenomenal, I think Dabo [has done] a great job of really turning that program into, obviously, one of the top programs in the country… It’s a combination of watching the film itself and evaluating the player, it’s knowing what type of program they came out of, which preaches accountability to your yourself, your teammates, your coaches, and your university.”

-This year, the Raiders can become the first team to select a Clemson player in three consecutive drafts since the Buffalo Bills selected someone from Clemson in four straight drafts from 2013-16.
+While the Raiders didn’t select a Clemson player in 2021, the defending AFC champion Cincinnati Bengals are riding a two-year streak of Clemson selections, including wide receiver Tee Higgins in 2020 and offensive lineman Jackson Carman in 2021.
+This year, the Bengals can become the first team to select a Clemson player in three consecutive drafts since the Buffalo Bills selected someone from Clemson in four straight drafts from 2013-16.
 Prior to the Bills, it had last been accomplished by the Seattle Seahawks across the 1981-83 NFL Drafts and the Baltimore Colts across the 1980-82 NFL Drafts.

 Clemson has had at least one player selected by 30 of the 32 active NFL franchises.